-PHOTOS: The Hidden Lives Of Teen Moms
+PHOTOS: Why The Philippines Has So Many Teen Moms

 Life on a raft

-Joan lives with 16 relatives on a small raft of bamboo poles and scavenged wood, tied to a broken cement pylon, bobbing behind a row of steel shipping vessels docked in Manila's fish port — a patchwork of spaces no larger than two king-sized mattresses.
+Joan lives with 16 relatives on a small raft of bamboo poles and scavenged wood, tied to a broken cement pylon, bobbing behind a row of steel shipping vessels docked in Manila's fish port — a patchwork of spaces no larger than two king-size mattresses.
 Two of her sisters' babies and a kitten nap on a pile of rumpled sheets against a particle board barrier to keep them from falling into the murky, gray water.

 Like Joan, her older sisters also had babies when they were young and left school before they graduated.
 No woman close to her has ever had a good job.
 Her mother occasionally finds a day of work cleaning mussels on the cement floor of the fish port.
 Her father brings in some money doing odd jobs at the port.
 The family is often hungry and thirsty, and survives by begging sailors for food and water.